Collelongo’s Cicerocchi & Oranges for San’Antonio Abate

 How to Reach Collelongo

-Collelongo is a large village that sits on the slopes of Mount Malpasso in the Transaquana Valley, 915 meters above sea level and at Km 86 from L’Aquila.
+Collelongo is a large village that sits on the slopes of Mount Malpasso in the Transaquana Valley (AQ), 915 meters above sea level and just over an hour to Rome and Pesca.

 Sam Dunham